belle2/basf2/analysis/doc/MCMatching.rst

 .. include:: ../../tracking/doc/MCTrackMatching.rst

-..
-TODO: fill with material.

 ---------------
 Photon matching
 ---------------
-Detalis of photom matching efficeincy can be found `in this talk <https://confluence.desy.de/download/attachments/53768739/2017_12_mcmatching_ferber.pdf>`_.
+Detalis of photon matching efficiency can be found `in this talk <https://confluence.desy.de/download/attachments/53768739/2017_12_mcmatching_ferber.pdf>`_.
 If you want to `contribute <https://agira.desy.de/browse/BII-5306>`_ to the Belle II Software, please feel free to move material from the talk to this section.